This Dutchy travelled far…

 Awesome to see you’re checking out my brand new blog!!!

-My biggest passion has always been; meeting new people, photography and travelling, I can do all of it in this fantastic job and feel very lucky that I can truly do what I love the most!
+My biggest passion has always been; meeting new people, photography and travelling, I can do all of it in this fantastic job and feel very fortunate that I can truly do what I love the most!

-I’ve never considered myself to be a blogger but these days as a photographer you have to be everything from being a great writer, a Mac savvy IT pro (Yes I own a Mac, since in my opinion, they are the best computers for photography hehehe 😛 ) and even able to capture excellent photos too.
+I’ve never considered myself to be a blogger but these days as a photographer you have to be everything from being a great writer, a Mac savvy IT pro (Yes I own a Mac, since in my opinion, they are the best computers for photography hehehe) and even able to capture excellent photos too.

 Luckily I have my awesome husband Chris who can help me with setting up websites and all the super tech stuff I don’t understand.

-He’s a true mastermind when it comes to computers, technology and loves everything gadgety so I always joke how much of a nerd he really his, but secretly I love him even more for it 😉
+He’s a true mastermind when it comes to computers, technology and loves everything gadgety so I always joke how much of a nerd he really his, but secretly I love him even more for it!

-A little story about myself:
+A little Story abut myself:

 I’m originally from the Netherlands and have lived most of my life in the very busy, beautiful and vibrant city of Amsterdam.
 As have most Dutchies, I’ve travelled a fair bit around the world before finally settling in Australia.